 Maine Coast Striped Bass TournamentAll Points Fly Shop + Outfitter

-In conjunction with the Gulf Of Maine Research Institute in partnership with CCA-Maine, All Points is happy to announce the first annual catch-and-release Maine Coast Striped Bass Tournament.
-We are teaming up with GMRI to help their efforts in accumulating as much data on this species as possible all while providing a great tournament for fly fishing anglers.
+In conjunction with the Gulf Of Maine Research Institute, All Points is happy to host the Maine Coast Striped Bass Tournament.
+This is a fly fishing, catch and release event.
+We are teaming up with GMRI to help their efforts in accumulating as much data on this species as possible while providing a great tournament for fly fishing anglers.

 The Gulf Of Maine Research Institute already has an existing "Snap-A-Striper" program established, which lucky for us, is essentially based off the same criteria for how fish are entered into this type of "photo submission" based tournament.
-They use this information as part of part of an ongoing project to learn more about where Maine stripers come from and the contribution of the Kennebec River to our fishery.
+They use this information as part of an ongoing project to learn more about where Maine stripers come from and the contribution of such areas like the Kennebec River to our fishery.
 We figured this would be a perfect chance to join forces to easily create more data.
 It's a total win-win.
-The tournament will run the entire month of June.
+The tournament will run from June 14th-30th.
 We think this will provide people with plenty of time to go fishing and especially during a great time of the season.
 Participants are not stricken to a certain day or tide.
-Anglers can fish any time of the day, any tide, for the entire month of June...before or after work (or during), on the weekends, whenever!
+Anglers can fish any time of the day, any tide, for the duration of the dates specified...before or after work (or during), on the weekends, whenever!

-Proceeds from this tournament will go towards the cash prizes for the winners and also a donation back to the Gulf Of Maine Research Institute.
-Cash prizes TBD.
+Proceeds from this tournament will go towards the Gulf Of Maine Research Institute.

 Here is how the tournament will work: